whitefusionhq/turbo-shadow/README.md

 **You would think that Declarative Shadow DOM and Turbo would be a match made in heaven!
 Both resolve around the centrality of HTML.
 But…you would be wrong. 😭**

-First of all, DSD is only natively supported in Chromium browsers.
-You would need to use a polyfill for Firefox and Safari.
+First of all, DSD is only natively supported in Chromium and (recently) WebKit browsers.
+You would need to use a polyfill for Firefox.
 However, there are no polyfills out there (that I'm aware of) which support Turbo's event system (for Drive, Frames, and Streams).
 And even if there were, they don't provide extra support for the custom element to get notified when a shadow root has actually been attached.
 Expecting it to be in place already when `connectedCallback` gets triggered is a no-go, because Turbo has already attached new elements to the document prior to the triggering of Turbo events.
 Something would need to intercept the Turbo events, run a polyfill, and then notify the elements that the shadow roots are now attached.

-In addition, Turbo currently isn't directly compatible with the native DSD support in Chromium, because standard HTML parsing methods in JavaScript don't support DSD for security reasons.
+In addition, Turbo currently isn't directly compatible with the native DSD support, because standard HTML parsing methods in JavaScript don't support DSD for security reasons.
 For example, if you were to run this:

 ```js
 (new DOMParser()).parseFromString(htmlContainingDSD, "text/html")